Guidance for recording

 - If you wish to upload your videos to YouTube, please make sure they are Unlisted videos.
 Here is a video that shows how to do that: https://www.youtube.com/watch?v=jaftEW9WI3U.
 This lets our Judges see them without releasing them to the outside world.
 Once the competition dates have passed, you are of course welcome to make them public.

-The deadline for uploading and submitting to us is Thursday, 24th June at noon (UK time).
+The deadline for uploading and submitting to us is Thursday, 16th June at noon (UK time).
 We are more than happy to have early submissions – in fact, this makes it easier for us as we don’t have to rush at the last minute!
-Obviously, we still need to get the submission form ready before you tell us you’ve done it, so just keep a record of where you’ve uploaded your files for now.

-We’d also like to give you a reminder for your Blogs – these should be completed by 2nd July to give our Judge time to read them.
+We’d also like to give you a reminder for your Blogs – these should be completed by 16th June at noon to give our Judge time to read them.